 Grades 1-6 were led by Administrative Assistant Jill Hofer who is studying for a degree in pastoral care.
 “They we eager to learn and we had fun making ‘I am’ jars which helped them learn that we are all unique, special, and made just how God meant to make us.”

-One of the first chapels of the year started in Pioneer Hall but moved outside.
+One of the first chapels of the year started in the Chapel but moved outside.
 Students and staff took time to pray over campus during the fall Prayer Walk.
-“It’s a good opportunity to pray for the people and activities on our campus, and to just have a few minutes for quiet, fresh air, and reflection,” said Chapel Committee Chair and Assistant Head of School, Brad Anderson.
-Since then, the Chapel Committee has introduced Spiritual Life Groups as a way to begin cultivating spiritual habits and closer relationships among students.
+“It’s a good opportunity to pray for the people and activities on our campus, and to just have a few minutes for quiet, fresh air, and reflection,” said Chapel Committee Chair and Academic Dean Dr. Brad Anderson.

-In Pioneer, elementary students space apart on the basketball floor, while older students have assigned seats in the bleachers.
-In years past, the high school praise band began worship services.
+In years past, the high school praise band began Chapel worship services.
 Now music videos often take the place of live music and singing.
-This week a short time lapse video of nature gave students time to focus on God’s creation.
+This week a short time lapse video of nature gave students time to focus on God’s creation before the speaker.

-“We’ll have a variety of music opportunities, not only video, but solo and small group performances,” Anderson said.
-“It’s difficult not being able to sing together as a school, but we’re deliberate about making time for musical worship and meditation, and we look forward to singing together one day again.”
+“It’s difficult not being able to sing together as a school,” Anderson said, “but we’re deliberate about making time for musical worship and meditation, and we look forward to singing together one day again.”

 Friday mornings at 7:30 a.m. is early but a simple breakfast and peer devotions helps students start their days off well.